Kortenberg: Abbey of Kortenberg

 There has been a Benedictine abbey in Kortenberg since 1222.
 In 1312, John II, Duke of Brabant signed the Charter of Kortenberg in the abbey, thereby establishing a constitution for the entire Duchy of Brabant and granting powers to a precursory democratic institution.
 After the Magna Carta, it is the second document in western history to limit the powers of monarchs in favour of a number of civil freedoms.

 The abbey has a stirring history of arson, plundering and reconstruction.
 The oldest still remaining parts are the gate building with the gothic spired gate from the early seventeenth century, the Cattle Courtyard (Veehof) from 1650, the lease courtyard, the Brewery from 1732, and the abbey castle which was built from 1779 until 1783.
 The traditional great hall and the baroque chapel are dated from 1934.
 The abbey, which is owned by the diocese, became a protected monument on 14 February 2005 as part of resolution made by the Flemish government.
 The Old Abbey Kortenberg is a center of contemplation.
 Today, the grounds have been opened to the public as a park for recreational use.

 Transportation

 The municipality is crossed by the highway A3/E40 (Brussels-Liège).
-Although the territory contains a parking lot adjacent to this highway, it doesn't have any access or exits roads.
+Although the territory contains a parking lot adjacent to this highway, it doesn't have any access or exit roads.
 It lies between exit 21 (Sterrebeek) and exit 22 (Bertem).
 The main secondary road is the N2, which connects Brussels with Leuven.

 Kortenberg has a train station which lies on the line Brussels-Liège (line 36).
-Also the town of Erps-Kwerps has its own train station on that same line.
+Also, the town of Erps-Kwerps has its own train station on that same line.Both are served by the national rail company SNCB.